 Beginning June 30, 2018, communities will be directed to the Kentucky Injury Prevention Research Center for questions or guidance about Safe Communities.

 Our community is in the process of accreditation/reaccreditation and has submitted a letter of intent and paid the application fee.
 Will we have to pay another application fee when SCA transitions to a new parent organization?

 No, you will not have to pay another application fee.

 We are an accredited Safe Community.
 Will we remain a member of the Pan Pacific Safe Communities Network (PPSCN) before, during and after the transition?

 Yes, communities accredited prior to transition will remain PPSCN Safe Communities.
-The new parent company will remain connected to PPSCN and have continued representation on the PPSCN board.
+The Kentucky Injury Prevention Research Center will remain connected to PPSCN and have continued representation on the PPSCN Board.